kddubey/cappr/docs/source/4_user_guide.rst

 ``{prompt}{end_of_prompt}``.
 So pay close attention to the use of white spaces, newlines, and word casing. :mod:`cappr.openai.classify` does not do any string processing for you: **it just concatenates the three strings and sends it**!

-.. warning:: Currently, :mod:`cappr.openai.classify` must repeat the ``prompt`` for
-             however many completions there are.
-So if your prompt is long and your completions are short, you may end up spending much more with CAPPr.
-             (:mod:`cappr.huggingface.classify` does not have to repeat the prompt because it caches its representation.)

 And yes, you'll likely need to do prompt engineering.
 It's mostly a matter of trial and error.
 Here's an `external guide`_ if you'd like to survey research in this field.\ [#]_